netgusto/bowser/README.md

   - ^https?://localhost
 ```

-**debug** set to try will forward debug messages to the syslog.
+**debug** set to true will forward debug messages to the syslog.
 Enable only for debugging purposes.

 ## License